gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

 Prior experience with the study area, prior data collection, or prior observation of the data can compromise the validity of a study, e.g. through p-hacking.
 Therefore, disclose any prior experience or observations at the time of study pre-registration here, with example text below:

 At the time of this study pre-registration, the author had prior experience with this data having worked through the original lab problem as a student in 2021.
+From the onset of this analsysis, the author has had access to the original lab results.
 During the summer of 2022, the author was a participant at the Spatial Modeling of Electoral Redistricting REU at the University of Puget Sound, where she studied gerrymandering and worked closely with spatial measures including but not limited to compactness scores.
 The study area for that reseatch was the entire United States and thus included North Carolina.